nasa-jpl/osr-rover-code/setup/rpi.md

 You'll need to be logged in to the RPi via ssh, or open a terminal in the desktop GUI if you're connected via a monitor and mouse/keyboard.

-Follow the [instructions](https://index.ros.org/doc/ros2/Installation/Humble/Linux-Install-Debians/) for installing ROS2.
+Follow the [instructions](https://docs.ros.org/en/iron/Installation/Ubuntu-Install-Debians.html) for installing ROS2.

 **NOTE**: Depending on which version of Raspberry Pi OS you installed, you might need to install a [different version of ROS2](https://www.ros.org/reps/rep-2000.html).
-In what follows, we assume ROS2 `humble`.
+In what follows, we assume ROS2 `Iron`.

-You can choose to either install the 'full version' (`sudo apt install ros-humble-desktop`) which comes with graphical packages like RViz and QT or install just the barebones version (`sudo apt install ros-humble-ros-base`).
-The latter allows you to install packages in the full version whenever you need them.
+You can choose to either install the 'full version' (`sudo apt install ros-iron-desktop`) which comes with graphical packages like RViz and QT or install just the barebones version (`sudo apt install ros-iron-ros-base`).
+The latter allows you to install packages in the full version whenever you need them and so we recommend following this approach.
+You can install ROS2 and related graphical packages on a different computer on the same network and you will be able to receive all messages out of the box.

 ## 4 Setting up ROS environment and building the rover code